jamesmehorter/device-theme-switcher/readme.md

 ## Changelog

 * _Version 2.1 - Released 08/26/2013_
-    * FIX - Corrected an issue (http://wordpress.org/support/topic/version-20-compatibilities-problems-with-jonradio-multiple-themes) where plugins which modify pre_option_template or pre_option_styleshet would be overridden by Device Theme Switcher.
+    * FIX - Corrected an issue (http://wordpress.org/support/topic/version-20-compatibilities-problems-with-jonradio-multiple-themes) where plugins which modify pre_option_template or pre_option_stylesheet would be overridden by Device Theme Switcher.
 Thanks EmuZone for pointing this out!
     * FIX - Corrected an issue with the Admin Dashboard 'Right Now' to properly display the active device themes.

 * _Version 2.0 - Released 08/24/2013_